Clarkson-Applied-Data-Science/2025_ia637_Chendrayan_Shankar/README.md

 ## 📖 Project Overview

-**Interfolio V9** replicates a professional academic management platform designed for universities and colleges to manage faculty applications, hiring decisions, tenure evaluations, and activity reporting.
+**Interfolio** replicates a professional academic management platform designed for universities and colleges to manage faculty applications, hiring decisions, tenure evaluations, and activity reporting.

 The platform provides role-specific dashboards and document handling systems for:
 - **Faculty members** submitting portfolios and dossiers